ma2t/ispconfig_setup/README.md

 to install debian as required for ISPConfig

+For Centos install

+yum -y install wget unzip

+to download and decompress zip file of installation process

 * Configuration

 After you got a fresh and perfect Debian installation you can launch the first script